getsentry/rfcs/text/0086-sentry-bundler-plugins-api.md

 - Should the options we intend to remove really be removed or do we see use cases for them?
 - Should we remove environment variables and `.sentryclirc` as a means to configure the plugin?
-- Should we deprecate the legacy source maps upload system entirely?
+- ~~Should we deprecate the legacy source maps upload system entirely?~~ No. We think it still has its use cases so we keep it.